-The slave mode of the CLI is an advanced feature useful for
+The replica mode of the CLI is an advanced feature useful for

 keydb developers and for debugging operations.

-It allows to inspect what a master sends to its slaves in the replication
+It allows to inspect what a master sends to its replica in the replication

 stream in order to propagate the writes to its replicas.
 The option